partha-bro/study-repo/Web_developer/17-DSA/README.md

         - Big-O notation [ worst case ]
         - Omega notation [ avarage case ]
         - Theta notation [ best case ]

+## Recursion DS
+    Recursion in data structure is when a function calls itself indirectly or directly, and the function calling itself is known as a recursive function.
+     It's generally used when the answer to a larger issue could be depicted in terms of smaller problems.

+    Type:
+        - directly
+            Functions are called themselves
+        - indirectly
+            Indirect recursion is where functions call other functions to call the original function.

+## Head and Tail Recursion
+#### Understand Debugger?
+#### How js works (Call Stack Main)
+#### Head recursion
+    - If the recursive call occurs at the start of a method, it is called a head recursion.
+#### Tail recursion
+    - If the recursive call occurs at the end of a method, it is called a tail recursion.

+### Recursion Array with Reverse